legallyrobert/APT/README.md

 ## Planned Upgrades:

 - automagically add line numbers to raw algorithm file after creation, accordingly revise with edits (use `nl`)
+- command parsing: something like `!array on/off` to toggle array in output.
+Useful for outputting dfs/bfs with no need for arrays.